Ranking Top 10 Legnthiest NASCAR Tracks

 6. Michigan International Speedway

-On our sixth number is the Michigan International Speedway.
-It is located in the Irish Hills area of Brooklyn in southeastern Michigan.
-The Speedway is a D-shaped oval in structure.
+On our sixth number is the Michigan International Speedway located in the Irish Hills area of Brooklyn in Southeastern Michigan.
+The Speedway is a D-shaped oval structure.
 It is one of the largest sports arenas in the state.

 Michigan International is one of the premier tracks on the NASCAR circuits.
-It was first opened in 1968 and was initially named the Michigan Speedway.
-The International Speedway Corporation is operating the track.
+It opened in 1968 and was initially named the Michigan Speedway, operated by International Speedway Corporation.

 International Speedway Corporation purchased the track in 1999 and renamed it Michigan International Speedway.
-According to the ISC’s 2018 annual report, the Speedway’s seating capacity is 56,0000.
+According to the ISC’s 2018 annual report, the Speedway’s seating capacity is between 56,0000–137,243.

-Michigan is one of the oldest 2-mile NASCAR Sprint Cup venues.
+Michigan is one of the oldest 2-mile (3.2 km) NASCAR Sprint Cup venues.
 It has hosted major events like the NASCAR Cup Series, NASCAR Xfinity Series, and the ARCA MEanards Series.

 The Speedway has wide and high banking turns.
 The turns are 18 degrees, the start/finish is 12 degrees, and the backstretch is 5 degrees.